 Shortly after the end of the war, Mario Riva joins the Vighizzolo workshop, which continues their father’s in law activity and employs a handful of workers.

-They continue to produce models in classical style, always prioritizing the question of quality in line with the traditions of the typical cabinet making skills of the area, the traditional cradle of high quality Italian furniture production.
+They continue to produce products in classical style, always prioritizing the question of quality in line with the traditions of the typical cabinet making skills of the area, the traditional cradle of high quality Italian furniture production.

 The brothers Maurizio and Davide Riva follow in the footsteps of their father and grandfather, starting as woodworkers in the workshop below their home, focusing on made to measure furniture and expanding to 1,600 private customers.
 A long period of commitment and valorization of the use of natural wood and craft skills starts, aspect that later becomes the main feature of Riva1920 and in 1987 the new headquarter is opened in via Milano, Cantù, employing about 30 workers.
-In the same year, the sister Anna enters the family company, becoming the head of the administrative office.
+In the same year, the sister Anna enters the family company, heading the administrative office.

 Today the firm can boast a working relationship with over 100 designers who try to give tangible “form” to the wonderful material that wood is and, with that aim in mind, a third production unit for technologically advanced processes was opened in 2013.
 “To produce with honesty in order to hand down our furniture to future generations, constructing articles that defy time and fully respect our surroundings”, this has been the idea that has guided and motivated all Riva 1920’s day to day actions and decisions for almost the past 100 years, always faithful to its principles.
-It is an idea that has defined the company as a producer, built on a foundation of traditions, culture, creativity and innovation.
-Love of nature and the quest for an enhanced quality of life define the pulse of this company, where craft skills and values combine with cutting-edge technology and where design and attention to detail unite to create something truly special, unique and timeless.
+It is an idea that defines the company as a producer, built on a foundation of traditions, culture, creativity and innovation.
+Love of nature and the quest for an enhanced quality of life define the pulse of this company, where craft skills and values combine with cutting-edge technology and where design and attention to detail meet to create something truly special, unique and timeless.